 Lake Natron

 Lake Natron.
 Home of 2.5 Million Lesser Flamingos and the only breeding grounds on Earth.
-Is a soda lake at the base of the active Oldonyo Lengai volcano, the area around Lake Natron is often described as having a desolate and almost lunar beauty.
+It is a soda lake at the base of the active Oldonyo Lengai volcano; the area around Lake Natron is often described as desolate and almost lunar.

-Lake Natron is found in the northern part of Tanzania.
+Lake Natron is located in northern Tanzania.
 The nearest towns to Lake Natron are Arusha in Tanzania and Magadi in Kenya.

-It is the most important breeding site for Lesser Flamingos in the world.
+It is the world’s most important breeding site for Lesser Flamingos.

-East Africa has 1.5-2.5 million Lesser Flamingos, representing three-quarters of the world population and most of them are hatched at Lake Natron.
+East Africa has 1.5-2.5 million Lesser Flamingos, representing three-quarters of the global population, and most of them hatch at Lake Natron.

 Food is plentiful, nesting sites abound – and above all, the lake is isolated and undisturbed.

-The lake and its ecosystem provide a source of livelihood to the local communities.
+The lake and its ecosystem provide a livelihood for local communities.

-High levels of evaporation have left behind natron (sodium carbonate decahydrate) and trona (sodium sesquicarbonate dihydrate).
+High evaporation has left behind natron (sodium carbonate decahydrate) and trona (sodium sesquicarbonate dihydrate).

-The alkalinity of the lake can reach a pH of greater than 12.
-The surrounding bedrock is composed of alkaline, sodium-dominated trachyte lavas that were laid down during the Pleistocene period.
+The lake’s alkalinity can reach a pH greater than 12.
+The surrounding bedrock consists of alkaline, sodium-rich trachyte lavas deposited during the Pleistocene.

-The lavas have significant amounts of carbonate but very low calcium and magnesium levels.
-This has allowed the lake to concentrate into a caustic alkaline brine
+The lavas contain significant carbonate but very low calcium and magnesium.
+This has allowed the lake to concentrate into a caustic alkaline brine.

-Colored a deep red from salt-loving organisms and algae, the lake reaches hellish temperatures and is nearly as basic as ammonia.
+Colored a deep red by salt-loving organisms and algae, the lake reaches extreme temperatures and is nearly as acidic as ammonia.

 Although most human settlements throughout history have formed around lakes and rivers, the barren landscape around Lake Natron tells a clear story of a place no one ever wanted to live.